Spiritual Life at Linden Christian

 Linden Christian School is a biblically-based learning community where students grow to be… devoted followers of Christ and compassionate community members.

-Cam Stephens, Director of Spiritual Care & Campus Life
+-Josh Dalzell / Director of Spiritual Care and Campus Life